2 Samuel 22

 2 Samuel 22:5-12The Call from the Depths

-5When the waves of death compassed me, the floods of ungodly men made me afraid; 6The sorrows of hell compassed me about: the snares of death prevented me; 7In my distress I called upon the Lord, and cried to my God: and he did hear my voice out of his temple, and my cry did enter into his ears.
+5When the waves of death compassed me, the floods of ungodly men made me afraid; 6The sorrows of hell compassed me about; the snares of death prevented me; 7In my distress I called upon the LORD, and cried to my God: and he did hear my voice out of his temple, and my cry did enter into his ears.
 8Then the earth shook and trembled; the foundations of heaven moved and shook, because he was wroth.

 David sings of deliverance.
 The song shifts from what God did in the past to what he does always.
 Thanksgiving becomes theology.

 9There went up a smoke out of his nostrils, and fire out of his mouth devoured: coals were kindled by it.
-10He bowed the heavens also, and came down: and darkness was under his feet.
-11And he rode upon a cherub, and did fly: yea, he was seen upon the wings of the wind.
+10He bowed the heavens also, and came down; and darkness was under his feet.
+11And he rode upon a cherub, and did fly: and he was seen upon the wings of the wind.
 12And he made darkness pavilions round about him, dark waters, and thick clouds of the skies.

 But David does not drown.
 "In my distress I called upon the Lord."
 This is the turning point of the song.
 The cry from the depths is heard.
 God "did hear my voice out of his temple."
 The call goes up from the waters, and it reaches the ears of the Most High.
 Deliverance is not that the waves stop; deliverance is that God hears and responds.